JackyFWong/dotfiles/README.md

 I use i3 on Antergos with Xfce4 services installed prior.
 System is not bug free.
 Running on a ThinkPad X1 Carbon (gen. 5).

-Todo: Fix Firefox's implementation of GTK.
-Upload new screenshots.
+Todo: Upload new screenshots.
+Add Antergos memorial.

 # Previews
 <p align="center">